Leather can be restored in two ways.

 In this guide we will restore the two seater sofa shown in the photo on the left.

-If the Leather had little or no cracking, you would not require Flexifil, in this case choose the 'light cracking' option from the menu provided and skip the section of the guide on filling cracks.
+If the Leather had little or no cracking, you would not require Flexifil, in this case, skip the section of the guide on filling cracks.

 All of the products mentioned in this guide can be purchased from this guide page, or on the relevant product pages on the site.

 The first step is preparing the leather ready for applications of colour.
 We do this to remove any waxes, oils or silicones that may be present on the leather, not removing these could cause adhesion problems.
 Prepping the leather also removes the manufactured finish.
-If the leather is very dirty, clean it first with the leather ultra clean or warm soapy water.
+If the leather is very dirty, clean it first with the Leather Ultra Clean.